Adam Duvall Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 16th in MLB.

-- The Giants' 4.01 team ERA ranks 11th across all league pitching staffs.
+- The Giants' 3.99 team ERA ranks 10th across all MLB pitching staffs.

-- The Giants give up the third-fewest home runs in baseball (109 total, one per game).
+- Giants pitchers combine to give up the third-fewest home runs in baseball (109 total, one per game).

-- Walker (3-0) takes the mound for the Giants in his seventh start of the season.
-He's put together a 2.70 ERA in 33 1/3 innings pitched, with 38 strikeouts.
+- Alexander (6-1) gets the start for the Giants, his third of the season.

-- His most recent time out was on Thursday against the Oakland Athletics, when the righty went 2 2/3 scoreless innings while allowing just one hit.
+- His last time out came out of the bullpen on Thursday when the lefty tossed a scoreless third of an inning against the Oakland Athletics while giving up just one hit.

-- In 24 games this season, the 27-year-old has a 2.70 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.